ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events-2/operation.md

 array: .word 10, 20, 30, 40, 50, 60
 ```

-The resulting event counts for the code are:
+The resulting event counts for this code are:

 ```output
 INST_SPEC is 12